-Notice of the Rules of the Brazos Valley Groundwater Conservation District was published
+Notice of the Rules of the Brazos Valley Groundwater Conservation District was published on August 16, 2019 and last amended by Board action on September 12, 2019.

-2001, 77 Leg., R.S., ch.
+In accordance with Section 59 of Article XVI of the Texas Constitution and Act of May 26, th 2001, 77 th Leg., R.S., ch.
 1307, 2001 Tex.
 Gen. Laws (HB 1784), and the non-conflicting provisions of Chapter 36, Texas Water Code the following Rules are hereby ratified and adopted as the Rules of this District by its Board.
 Each rule as worded herein has been in effect since the date of passage and as may be hereafter amended.